 Each of the above three points on its own is enough to warrant being highly skeptical of spending an enormous amount of money on combating climate change.
 When you see all three in combination, the decision seems to be a no-brainer: Climate change can safely be dismissed – for now.

-Trump ignored commenting on climate change because his priority is America first, not polar bears.We value your comments!
-Please weigh in on our comment section below.
+Trump ignored commenting on climate change because his priority is America first, not polar bears.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com